-Moving for an easier birth - part one
+Moving for an easier birth

 It's hard to get antenatal support at the moment so I'm sharing a couple of short videos demonstrating two techniques I teach midwives and women to help stay more comfortable through pregancy and that can help get baby into a better postion during labour.
 The "sidelying release" is a postion that can really help if a labour is long and painful due to malpostion and is also useful during pregnancy, the other showing a simple rebozo technique that can help ease discomfort in pregnancy and labour.